 Are you excited?!
 The 2020 NFL season is just around the corner and that means we are almost back to fantasy football!
 Which means we need to consider how to draft our fantasy football team.
 Plenty of variables play a part of each round decision.
-I breakdown the options depending where you may fall in a 12 team fantasy football draft.
+I breakdown the options depending on where you may fall in a 12-team fantasy football draft.
 An overall method/questions I like to answer when looking at players to pick and play in fantasy football are the following:

 Ability – Availability – Opportunity – Consistency – Advantage/Upside – Matchup

 Just remember, this is your team.
 So don’t hesitate to choose your guys as you go through the draft.
 Take advantage of players that drop down the draft board.
 But keep in mind those players that you prefer to have make up your team.
-Let’s look at the draft strategy that I would consider through the various picks in a 12 team league of a 16 round snake draft.
+Let’s look at the draft strategy that I would consider through the various picks in a 12-team league of a 16 round snake draft.

 First Half of the Draft

 This is where you want to secure you known studs.
 I believe that your first 4 picks could lead you onto the road to success or not.
 That being said, I think you would need to botch at least 2 of those first 4 picks to truly not have a chance at the championship.
 I have had 1st round picks not play for the season or get hurt early on and still made the fantasy playoffs that year.
-In some cases I won the title still (with just 1 of my top 4 players not helping me).
+In some cases, I won the title still (with just 1 of my top 4 players not helping me).
 Through the first 8 picks you will want to have: 3 RB’s, 2 WR’s, probably a TE and maybe a QB.
 With QB’s, I have done well with waiting until round 9, 10, 11 but understand the landscape.
 I would imagine most starting QB’s are secured through round 8.

 Second Half of the Draft

-In the second half of your drafts you want to look at those players with opportunities.
-Feel free to be more risky in these later rounds.
+In the second half of your drafts, you want to look at those players with opportunities.
+Feel free to be riskier in these later rounds.
 You may well be cutting anywhere from 2-6 of these players through the season depending on your teams need.
 I am fine if you pick your Defense and Special Teams (D/ST) and Kickers in the final 3 rounds of your draft.
 Some will swear by waiting for the final 2 rounds for these spots.
 I have been fine in my experience in allowing for more wiggle room here at the end.
 I don’t think you need your kicker in Round 9 though 🙂

 Picks #1 – #5